Venafi/ecosystem-docs/docs/developers/design-patterns/for-cloud-waf/cloud-waf-overview.md

 Sometimes those {{mids}} are installed at the application endpoint, itself (i.e. source code).
 Other times, they may be installed on a load balancer, proxy or, in this case, a Cloud WAF.

+!!! abstract "Design Pattern: Cloud WAF"

+    This design pattern focuses on the use case of orchestrating the delivery of {{mids}} to the WAF, as well as automating any configuration necessary to *activate* or *associate* those {{mids}} to target applications being secured by the WAF.

 Before you begin, it's important to understand the "whats" and "whys" of *Cloud WAFs*.

 ### What is it?